LoveCommunity/love.dart/README.md

 ## Code Review

-We've refactored our code a lot to make it better.
+We've refactored our code a lot.
 Let's review it to increase muscle memory.

 Old Code: